Flying alone doesn't need to be scary – we'll make your young explorer's travel experience a positive and secure one.

 Call us to make a booking

-You need to call our Contact Centre to make a booking for an unaccompanied minor, at least 48 hours before departure.
+You need to call our Contact Centre to make a booking for an unaccompanied minor.

 There's a small charge to use our Unaccompanied Minor Service, to cover the details of making sure your child is well looked after throughout their entire trip.